jingedawang/AIConsciousnessWatch/README.md

 ## 🤝 Contributing

 We welcome contributions from researchers, developers, and anyone interested in AI consciousness!
-Here's how you can help:
+Here's how you can help.

-### Ways to Contribute:
+### Ways to Contribute

 1. **Research Contributions**
    - Submit new research papers for analysis